arinspunk/figma-design-analyzer-mcp/readme.md

 - **Connection Error**: Make sure the WebSocket server is running with `bun socket`
 - **Plugin Not Appearing**: Verify that you've correctly linked the plugin folder in Figma Development settings
 - **Claude Can't Find the MCP**: Make sure you've run `bun run configure-claude` and restarted Claude Desktop
-- **Claude Not Responding**: Confirm you've selected "ClaudeTalkToFigma" in the MCPs menu
+- **Claude Not Responding**: Confirm you've selected "FigmaDesignAnalyzer" in the MCPs menu
 - **Execution Errors**: Check the Figma development console for detailed messages
 - **Font Loading Issues**: Some fonts might not be available in Figma.
 Use `load_font_async` to verify font availability
 - **Remote Components Error**: Team libraries might require proper permissions in Figma.
 Ensure you have access to the libraries you're trying to use